ryanlalchand/Safe-2-School/README.md

 Run `node src/config/dbTest.js` to initialize some basic users

-Assuming you have Node.js installed, run `node app.js` to start the server
+Run `node app.js` to start the server

-Navigate to localhost:3000 in the browser to log in
+Navigate to https://localhost:3000 in the browser to log in